ciaranodonnell/ciaranodonnell.github.io/_posts/2023-06-20-what-to-learn-to-be-a-distributed-systems-engineer.markdown

 So my advice is to try small examples first, even if they're too small to be really useful on their own.
 Then try and use the new learnings or tech **with** stuff you already know.

 My example: If learning unit testing, do it with the language and code you already know.
 Don't swap from Java to Ruby because you heard it's great for unit testing.

 I wouldn't even start with all the assertion and mocking libraries you can find.
 Start simple with plain old objects and the basic assertions you get with nUnit or jUnit.
+You can then start to mix in some helpers once you get the hang of the basics.

 ## Distributed Systems

 Now this is a different question to backend engineering.
-Infact, distributed systems engineering is really an advanced form of backend engineering.
+In fact, distributed systems engineering is really an advanced form of backend engineering.
 Or perhaps it's better to say that someone who is good at distributed systems probably already understands lots of the backend concepts mentioned above.

 If you are a backend engineer and you have a front end, or a database, or other APIs you are calling, or multiple services in your own system, perhaps hosted on the cloud, *then you are a distributed systems engineer*.